cleveranomaly/cleveranomaly/README.md

 ## ℹ Information
 - 😄 Pronoun: 'they'
 - ⚡ Fun fact:
-  + I'm an anomalous and peculiar human.
+  + I'm an anomalous, peculiar and weird human.
-  + I'm ambitious yet always having odd and weird thoughts.
+  + I'm highly ambitious.
   + Can be blunt and rude in some contexts.
 Have a hatred towards many things.
+- 🌟 Interests:
+  + Artificial Intelligence + Machine Learning
 - 📫 Contact:
   + GitHub: `cleveranomaly`
   + Discord: `cleveranomaly#8814`